 Comments and suggestions regarding this draft guidance should be submitted to the FDA within 90 days of publication, i.e., by August 12, 2014.
 Please contact any of the attorneys in Nutter’s Life Science Group if you are interested in learning more about the FDA draft guidance or submission of comments.

-This advisory was prepared by Konstantin M. Linnik, member of the Life Sciences Group at Nutter McClennen & Fish LLP.
-For more information, please contact Konstantin, or your Nutter attorney at 617.439.2000.
+This advisory was prepared by the Intellectual Property Department at Nutter McClennen & Fish LLP.
+For more information, please contact your Nutter attorney at 617.439.2000.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.